roundcube/roundcubemail/skins/elastic/README.md

 The contents of this folder are subject to the Creative Commons Attribution-ShareAlike License.
-It is allowed to copy, distribute, transmit and to adapt the work by keeping credits to the original authors in the README file.
+It is allowed to copy, distribute, transmit and to adapt the work by keeping credits to the original authors in the README.md file.
 See http://creativecommons.org/licenses/by-sa/3.0/ for details.